 Truckers Never Sleep

 Of course, everyone needs to sleep at some point—especially truckers.
 With all the long trips, it’s easy for truckers to become tired.
 Fatigue can be dangerous for truckers, so they are required to pull over if they become tired.
-When truckers become tired during their trip, they will pull over on the side of the road or at a rest stop, take a nap, and then finish their journey.
+When truckers become tired during their trip, they will pull over on the side of the road or at a rest stop, take a nap in their semi truck bed, and then finish their journey.

 Truckers Do Not Meet People